Budibase/website/content/blog/updates/2023/august/index.md

 Views in Budibase are a simple way to filter data.
 They're incredibly popular so we decided to spend August improving their performance and design.

 The new Views now support the new editable Grid - significantly improve the design and overall editing experience.
-Additionally, there's a new way to create new Views - Simply filter your table, click Create View, give it name, and that's it -  Budibase will create a new View with your filtered data.
+Additionally, there's a new way to create Views - Simply filter your table, click Create View, give it name, and that's it -  Budibase will create a new View with your filtered data.